tmtenbrink/rustfrc/README.md

 #### Manylinux

 If you want to build .whl files that are compatible with a wide range of Linux distributions and can be uploaded to PyPI, take a look at the GitHub Actions files and [pyo3/maturin-action](https://github.com/PyO3/maturin-action).

+## Development

+### Poetry

+First, install Poetry.
+Since we aim for compatibility with Python 3.8+, it's recommended to install Python 3.8 and create a virtual environment with:

+`poetry env use <path to Python 3.8 executable>`

+Then, do `poetry shell` to activate the virtual environment.

+Next, run `poetry install` to install the (development) dependencies.

+Finally, build the Rust project using `maturin develop` (it's recommended to install `maturin` globally using `cargo binstall maturin` or `pipx install maturin`).

+Run the tests using `pytest`.

+Note that type information is not available for the Rust functions, you will have to look at the Rust source code.
+Maturin builds a package structures as follows:
+- root `rustfrc` package
+    - `_internal`: this includes `binom_split_py`, etc.
+    - `split`: this is the Python source code in `python/rustfrc/split.py`